Co-Director, Baylor Law Executive LL.M in Litigation Management

 Leon Jaworski Chair of Practice and Procedure

 Professionally, Jim Wren is a trial lawyer first and foremost.
-Before becoming a law professor, he was designated each year as a Texas Super Lawyer in business litigation, was national president of the National Board of Trial Advocacy, and was board certified nationally and in Texas in multiple trial specializations.
-Now as a law professor, his teaching focuses on two skills: how to talk to juries successfully and how to manage litigation successfully.
-He teaches Practice Court, Litigation Management, and Advanced Trial Preparation at Baylor Law.
+Before becoming a law professor, he was designated each year as a Texas Super Lawyer in business litigation, former national president of the National Board of Trial Advocacy, a member of the American Board of Trial Advocates (ABOTA), and board certified nationally and in Texas in multiple trial specializations.
+Now as a law professor, while continuing his work as a trial lawyer, his teaching focuses on litigation and litigation management.
+He teaches Practice Court, Advanced Trial Preparation, Fundamentals of Litigation Management, and Case Assessment Techniques at Baylor Law.